Revolutionary-Technology-Company/ConfigServer-Security-Firewall-CSF/README.md

 **Step 1:**

-Please read licensing before installing Revolutionary Technology software suites.
+Please read the licensing before installing Revolutionary Technology software suites.

 CSF 2.15.07 is licensed as a commercial application.

 For educational institutions, CSF 2.15.07 is classified as an "ENTERPRISE SALE".

-CSF 2.15.07 installation files on GitHub are for integrity verification, prior to purchase.
+The CSF 2.15.07 installation files on GitHub are for integrity verification purposes, prior to purchase.

 By installing CSF 2.15.07, you have agreed to purchase a license.

-Pay me on PayPal after installing CSF 2.15.07.
+Please pay Revolutionary Technology via PayPal.me for the installation of CSF 2.15.07.

-I need a tip of at least $30 to manually process PayPal.me orders.
+Revolutionary Technology charges $35 to manually process PayPal.me orders.

 https://www.paypal.biz/hweb12312